 Empowering First Responder Families Peer Support Group

 Empowering First Responder Families Peer Support Group is a group that supports the families of first responders in Ottawa, Ontario Canada.
-Our mission is to provide resources, tools, and education to family members of first responders living with a mental and moral injury.
+We believe that first responder family member play an essential role within the first responder world.
+Without knowledge of understanding how to be there for their own loved ones, we believe that our mission is to provide resources, tools, and psychoeducation to family members of first responders living with a mental and moral injury.
 This peer support group navigates through an informal gathering and is faciliated by mental health professionals.
-Within this space we provide an openness of challenging conversations, with compassionate understanding and utilizing encouragment within a safe and nonjudgemental space.
+Within this space we provide an openness of challenging conversations, empowering family members with compassionate understanding and utilizing encouragement within a safe and nonjudgemental space.

 Peer Support Group outcomes